shwezhu/shwezhu.github.io/content/post/golang/basics/004-lifetime-of-variables.md

 ---
-title: Returns a Address of Local Variable - Go
+title: Lifetime of a Local Variable - Go
 date: 2023-05-15 22:52:03
 categories:
  - golang